renegade-arctic-fox/nts-track-scraper/README.md

 # Usage

-At the moment, just run ```go run .```, and it'll scrape the first page of recent acid techno NTS sets.
+At the moment, just run ```go run .```, and it'll scrape the first page of recent acid techno NTS sets, output as a JSON file.